-MRC Prospective 2021 Board of Directors Biographies
+MRC Prospective 2022 Board of Directors Biographies

 Lady Shirley Beirne: Lady Shirley is a Brevard County resident and longtime supporter of our marine waters and wildlife.
-Together with her late husband, Dr. Daniel Beirne, M.D., she worked with the local police department and municipality to establish and fund a marine division used to enforce the netting and fishing regulations and manatee no-wake zones where the Banana and Indian Rivers meet.
+Together with her husband, Dr. Daniel Beirne M.D., she worked with the local police department and municipality to establish and fund a marine division used to enforce the netting and fishing regulations and manatee no-wake zones where the Banana and Indian Rivers meet.
 As President of BGH Farm, she works with the local community, federal government, and natural gas companies to protect and preserve 900 acres in northeastern Pennsylvania, emphasizing soil conservation, water purity, sustainable forestation, and preservation of wildlife.
 She is a member of Sutherland Fishery Council, which is responsible for protection and preservation of wild Scottish Salmon, the rivers they travel, and their spawning grounds.
 She is also a member of the EGYC Advisory Council.
-She is a “maternal recruiter” of the U.S. Coast Guard, as she encouraged one of her daughters and her grandson to join this branch to further her family’s long-standing military tradition and their dedication to preserving and protecting our waters, fisheries, and wildlife.
+She is a “maternal recruiter” of the US Coast Guard, as she encouraged one of her daughters and her grandson to join this branch to further her family’s long-standing military tradition and their dedication to preserving and protecting our waters, fisheries, and wildlife.

-Stephen E. Chalmers: Steve is a 40-year watershed resident.
+Stephen E. Chalmers: Steve is a 39-year watershed resident.
 He has been an MRC board member since the early 1990s and served as chair, secretary, treasurer, and vice-chair.
 In addition, he also served as an MRC water quality monitor.
 He holds a BA in English and is retired from the telecommunications and aerospace industries.
 “My interest is that our community makes informed decisions today for cost and spiritual benefits in the future.”

 Robert Day: Bob has been a resident of the Indian River Lagoon basin since 1971.
 A graduate of Florida Technological University (now University of Central Florida), Bob worked for the Florida Department of Environmental Regulation, Brevard County Office of Natural Resources Management, and St. Johns River Water Management District as Project Scientist for the Indian River Lagoon National Estuary Program until his recent retirement.
 He participated in the FIRST Conference and series of American Assemblies sponsored by MRC; the Governor’s Indian River Lagoon Field Committee; the development of the SWIM Plan for the IRL as well as the IRL Comprehensive Conservation and Management Plan developed by IRLNEP; and managed the Citizens Water Quality Monitoring Program and Shoreline Restoration Program contracts for IRLNEP.

 Paul Laura: A resident of Jensen Beach, Paul actively participates as a volunteer scientist doing R&D with Florida Oceanographic Society, which is located on Hutchinson Island.
 He is very involved as a member of Florida’s River Coalition in Stuart, a board member of the Indian Riverkeeper (part of Riverkeeper Alliance), and a board member of Hutchinson Island Preservation Initiative.
-Before retiring, he lived in Europe for eight years as Global Manager for Lubrizol Corp., a Warren Buffet Company of Berkshire Hathaway.
+Before retiring, he lived in Europe for eight years as Global Manager for Lubrizol Corp, a Warren Buffet Company of Berkshire Hathaway.
 He holds a BS degree from St. John’s University and an MS degree from the University of Florida.

 Mike Mulleavey: Mike has held positions in Business Development, Program Management, Training, Human Resources, Ethics, and Communications for Fortune 50 corporations in California, Florida, Maryland, and Virginia.
 Throughout his career, Mike has performed in multiple capacities for non-profit organizations.
-While a member of the Palm Beach County Film Commission, he created an underwater film services program, providing solutions to the international film and television industry.
-He served as vice president of Communications for the Adopt-A-Family organization and president of the International Television Association, and taught Junior Achievement in West Palm Beach, Florida.
+While a member of the Palm Beach County Film Commission, he created an underwater film services program providing solutions to the international film and television industry.
+He served as vice president of Communications for the Adopt-A-Family organization, president of the International Television Association, and taught Junior Achievement in West Palm Beach, Florida.
 In Brevard County, he served as vice president of the Space Coast World Trade Council, and in Orange County, he was a member of the Jones High School mentoring team and Chairman of the Arts & Cultural Alliance of Central Florida.
 Most recently he was a member of the Corporate Volunteer Council in Bethesda, Maryland.
 He currently serves on the board of the Elizabeth Foundation for the Arts in New York City.
 Mike holds a Bachelor of Arts in Mass Communications from Florida Atlantic University, and a Masters of International Business Administration from University of Miami.

 R.T.
-“Bo” Platt: Bo grew up in Eau Gallie in the ’50s and ’60s.
+“Bo” Platt: Bo grew up in Eau Gallie in the 50s and 60s.
 As a kid, the Indian River was his playground.
 He spent summers wading in the flats, swimming out to the channel markers, and rowing his rowboat over to Mather’s Bridge for fun.
 After finishing grad school, he spent the bulk of his career working in social services for the state of Texas.
 At his last job, he was the Director of Eligibility Operations, where he oversaw the eligibility side of the SNAP (Food Stamps), Medicaid, Cash Assistance, State Children’s Health Insurance Program, Refugee Services, and other need-based programs.
 He had always wanted to return to this area and was able to do so when he retired four years ago.
 Upon returning, it was immediately obvious that the lagoon was having some problems, so he became active in the local native plant society chapter, Surf Rider, Marine Resources Council, and helped start the Brevard Indian River Lagoon Coalition.
 He is also Vice Chair of the Environmentally Endangered Lands Procedures Committee and the City of Melbourne Energy Efficiency and Beautification (Sustainability) Board.

 Maureen Rupe: Maureen has served on MRC’s board since 2005 and is extremely interested in preserving the Indian River Lagoon.
-She has an extensive background in public service, including president of Partnership for a Sustainable Future (2002–present), a coalition of 15 progressive and environmental groups in Brevard County — many directly involved with the Indian River Lagoon.
+She has an extensive background in public service including president of Partnership for a Sustainable Future (2002–present), a coalition of 15 progressive and environmental groups in Brevard County, many directly involved with the Indian River Lagoon.
 Ms. Rupe is the Natural Resource Consultant for the League of Women Voters of the Space Coast and a member of the Board of Directors for Parrish Medical Center.
 Ms. Rupe was on the Brevard County Charter Review Commission in 1998 and 2002, on the Brevard County Redistricting Commission in 2000 and 2010, and on the Port St. John Library Board of Directors since 1988.
 She is on the Executive Committee of the Turtle Coast Sierra Club and is a member of many environmental groups.
 Ms. Rupe was selected for the 2015 Brevard County Charter Review Commission.